jbondAI/customer_banking/README.md

 # Customer Banking

-Script for customer banking system that allows users to calculate and track interest earned on savings and CD accounts
+Script for customer banking system that prompts the user to enter the savings and cd account balance, interest rate, and the length of months to determine the interest gained.

 ## Description

-__Customer Banking script (customer_banking.py)__ (main script) imports functions from external modules to calcuate interest earned by a banking customer.
+__Customer Banking script (customer_banking.py)__ (main script) imports two functions that, when passed three arguments, calcuate interest earned from two different account types.

-* __Account module (Account.py)__ creates an account class with two attributes: starting balance and interest rate
+* __Account module (Account.py)__ defines a class object (Account) which sets the account balance and sets the interest earned for a custmer account

-* __CD Account module (cd_account.py)__ and __Savings Account module (savings_account.py)__ each import the account class from Account module, uses it to calcuate interests earned from a CD and savings account, respectively, and returns updated account balances and interest earned back to the customer banking script
+* __CD Account module (cd_account.py)__ and __Savings Account module (savings_account.py)__ each accept the balance, interest rate and time to maturity as arguments and calcuate the the amount of interest earned and the balance when the accounts reach maturity.
+Each of these modules also create and instance of the Account class (for a savings account and a cd account), and pass the interst amount earned and updated balance to their respective account class instances.

 ### Skills Demonstrated

-The primary skills demonstrated is an ability to
+The primary skills demonstrated include the ability to:
-* import and use external Python modules and funtions
-* create reusable, modular code using Python classes
+* Create reusable, modular code
-* leverage refactoring to make readable code

-This challenge assignment also demonstrates use of the following common python coding skills:
-* Proper use of list and dictionary data structures
-* Ability to intake, validate and use user inputs
-* Proper use of conditional statements and loops
+* Create and use multiple instances of a class object
-* Use of various methods and functions to change case and data type of user input
-* Ability to perform calculations

 ### Dependencies

 Python Modules
-* Account.py (creates Account class)
+* Account.py (Account class object)
-* cd_account.py (imports Account class; contains function for calculating CD interest)
+* cd_account.py (function for calcuating interest earned on a cd account)
-* savings_account.py (imports Account class; contains function for calculating savings interest)
+* savings_account.py (function for calcuating interest earned on a savings account)
-* customer_banking (main script; imports cd_account and savings_account functions)
+* customer_banking (main script to capture user, import functions and display outputs)

 Python Libraries
 * No special libraries required